-The sensitivity of net income and shareholders' equity for parallel shifts in the yield curves has decreased compared to 2019.
+The sensitivity of net income and shareholders' equity for parallel shifts in the yield curves has decreased compared to 2020.
 The impact of interest rate shocks on the linear derivatives portfolio is offset by the impact on the mortgages in hedge relation of Aegon Hypotheken.
-The net derivative position not included in hedge accounting relationship has remained stable compared to 2019.
+The net derivative position not included in hedge accounting relationship has decreased compared to year end 2020, resulting in lower impact from interest up and down shocks.

-The decrease compared to 2019 (less offset than in 2019) of the impact on the mortgages in hedge relation is in line with the decreased mortgage portfolio compared to 2019.
 Since loans are not, other than derivatives, being revalued under IFRS, there is no interest sensitivity.
 Note that sensitivities are calculated without taking into account any floors in coupons which apply to part of the financing transactions.